Dexaran/ECNS/README.md

 2. ECNS registry natively supports `namehash` algorithm.
 It is possible to call `namehash(string)` and get its nameHash without having to implement the algorithm by third parties.

 3. There is a function to extract stuck ERC20 tokens from each contract: Registry and Registrar.
-I hope no one will throw tokens into Deed because of it's not a contract that users would interact with and there is no need to spend extra gas for this.

 4. rootNode is `.etc`